JosePedroDias/parenthood/README.md

 ## technical remarks

 Using Javascript modules to share the most possible between browser and node.
-If you need to run with without it, conversion is trivial.
+If you need to run with without modules, conversion to commonjs or window export is trivial.

-The code has no dependencies.
+The code itself has no dependencies.
 Jest brings a lot of deps along just to support mjs (sorry!).

 I'm not an expert in graphviz and the parser is super simple.
 I wanted to get the point across and contributions are welcome!

 ## disclaimer

-Some Parenthood TV Series characters are used here as an example.
+Some Parenthood TV Series characters were used here as an example.
-I have no affiliation to the content and don't intend to spoil. 🙏
+I have no affiliation to the series and don't intend to spoil. 🙏

 ## TODOs

 ### Technical

 - support more robust names
+- tab support
+- comments after content (same line)
 - confirm bin works
 - publish to npm